HITECHCRIME/HC_SG297/README.md

 wanna make it right
 ain't applying any doubt
-just wanted to play nice
+just really wanted to play nice what i truly cornered was not denying any flaws i might have thoughts i present

 ```